Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Introduction

 We first outline the present radioactive beam experiment with the \textit{TwinSol} low-energy radioactive nuclear beam apparatus at the University of Notre Dame Nuclear Science Laboratory~\cite{Becchetti2003} (Sec.~\ref{sec:expt}) and detail the subsequent analysis used to extract the $2^+\rightarrow1^+$ strength from Coulomb excitation (Sec.~\ref{sec:analysis}), including an assessment of two-step and other possible contributions.
-We then discuss this strength in the context of rotational or Elliott $\grpsu{3}$ (Sec.~\ref{sec:discussion:rotation}) and \textit{ab initio} (Sec.~\ref{sec:discussion:ab-initio}) descriptions.
+We then discuss this strength in the context of rotational and \textit{ab initio} descriptions (Sec.~\ref{sec:discussion}).
 These results were reported in part in Ref.~\cite{henderson2021:thesis}.